-A. The "Pelican Landing DRI" is a partially built master planned community on 2,373 2,577 ± acres located approximately three miles north of the Lee/Collier County Line.
-273± acres of the 2,577 acre total constitutes the Spring Creek West DRI.
+A. The "Pelican Landing DRI" is a partially built master planned community on 2,649±2,652.2± acres located approximately three miles north of the Lee/Collier County Line.
+Approximately 273± acres of the 2,649±2,652.2± acre total constitutes the Spring Creek West DRI.
 The property is bounded on the west by Estero Bay, on the east by US 41, and on the south by Spring Creek.
 Coconut Road provides the general northern boundary of Pelican Landing; however, a part of the project is located north of Coconut Road.

-The proposal is to construct 4,400 residential units, of which 665 are single-family and 3,735 multi-family, 461,050 square feet of gross floor area of retail commercial, and 245,000 square feet of gross floor area of office commercial.
-The retail uses will provide up to 2,310 parking spaces and the office uses will provide up to 820 parking spaces.
-The project will also include 750 hotel/motel rooms, a 50,000 square foot conference center, 65 wet boat slips and 150 dry boat slips, various recreational amenities including, but not limited to: golf, tennis, canoe parks, and a beach park for the benefit of the owners in Pelican Landing.
-There are 87 acres of upland habitat preserve, 507 614 acres of salt and freshwater wetlands, 208 227 acres of water management lakes, 140 145 acres of public and private rights- of-way, 6 six acres of utilities and a .11 acre cemetery site.
+The proposal is to construct 4,400 residential units, of which 665 are single-family and 3,735 multi-family, 300,000 square feet of gross floor area of retail commercial, and 475,000 square feet of gross floor area of office commercial.
+The retail uses will provide up to 2,048 parking spaces and the office uses will provide up to 1,587 parking spaces.
+The project will also include 750 hotel/motel rooms, a 50,000 square-foot conference center, 65 wet boat slips and 150 dry boat slips, various recreational amenities including, but not limited to: golf, tennis, canoe parks, an existing boat ramp on the Baywinds Parcel and a beach park for the benefit of the owners in Pelican Landing.
+There are 87 acres of upland habitat preserve, 635 acres of salt and freshwater wetlands, 234.68 acres of water management lakes, 162.16 acres of public and private rights-of-way, 3.2± acres of off-site parking, 6 acres of utilities and a .11-acre cemetery site.

-Water supply and wastewater treatment, and reclaimed water, when available, will be provided by Bonita Springs Utilities, Inc. The project buildout is the year 2002.
+Water supply and wastewater treatment, and reclaimed water, when available, will be provided by Bonita Springs Utilities, Inc. The project build out is the year 2002.